rkuma183/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 Evaluations can be based on the 6 advantages of cloud:

 1. Trade capital expense for variable expense (conserve cash)
-2. Benefit from massive economies of scale
+2. Benefit from massive economies of scale (leverage experts who can focus on difficult issues)
 3. Stop guessing about capacity (over-provisioning)
 4. Increase speed and agility (big team of experts working on innovations)
 5. Stop spending money running and maintaining data centers "friends don't let friends build data centers"
-6. Go global in minutes (time consuming and dangerous to do on your own)
+6. Expand and go global in minutes (time consuming and dangerous to do on your own)

 PROTIP: Memorize the above list for exams.

+Amazon's "Well Architected" notes the constraints removed by being in the cloud:

+* Test production at scale
+* Make experimentation easier (overcome fear of change)
+* Allow architecture to evolve (rather than being frozen in time)

 ## TL;DR - The biggest differences

-Most individuals are not in a position to select a cloud vendor, but to select the cloud vendor which provides the best career prospects.
+The perspective of an individual is not to select a cloud vendor, but to select the cloud vendor which provides the best career prospects.
 Here's my logic:

-* If you write in C# on .NET, Azure is the natural choice.
-But other clouds are trying to support Windows.
+* If you write in C# on .NET (and want to continue leveraging that experience), Azure is the natural choice.
+(But other clouds are trying to support Windows.)
 * If you're looking to get a job in cloud, go for AWS because of its current <a href="#marketshare">market share</a>.
 AWS has the most sophisticated authentication and database services.
 * If you're running really large loads, Google offers fast fiber networks that don't limit what large machines can achieve.
 Plus Google is ahead in Machine Learning with its popular Tensorflow in Python.
 * Google's SSD drives are expensive, though needed for speed.

-* AWS has matched Azure pricing, and also per-minute billing.
 * IBM has bare-metal machines, if that's your thing.
 * Increasingly, companies doing business in a particular country are required to keep data within a cloud data center within that country (such as Google in Belgium).
 <br /><br />